 126 classified as Bacillus the species is phylogenetically distinct from other members of the genus (Ko et al.,

 127 2006).
-It is important to consider the strain and genome being characterized as taxonomic ambiguities
+It is important to consider the strain and genome being characterized, as taxonomic ambiguities

 128 (e.g. Shigella and Escherichia) can lead to lower than expected specificity and the identification of false